 IRB Committee 3

 IRB Committee 3 reviews all student-led human subjects research.
 Student-led protocols require a faculty sponsor; the faculty sponsored must ensure that IRB review/approval is obtained prior to research initiation.
-Specified IRB office hours, assistance, and training are availale for students and/or their faculty sponsors.
+Specified IRB office hours, assistance, and training are available for students and/or their faculty sponsors.
 IRB 3 does not review FDA-regulated research.

 - Nettie Martinez, Research Compliance Analyst, IRB 2

 - Danielle Griffin, Research Compliance Specialist, IRB 3

 - Alicia Vargas, Research Compliance Analyst, Exempt and Expedited Reviews

-- Kirstin Rochford, Executive Director of the Research Integrity and Oversight (RIO) Office
+- Tiffany Sherrill, Assistant Director, Research Integrity and Oversight (RIO) Office